-Examining the distribution of exit from EL programs for K-5 students (see Figure 1) revealed a multi-modal pattern, with a notable exit rate at the end of second grade (about 24% of ELs exited in the last 3 months of the second-grade year).
-The next highest rate of exit was 14% for the 3 months at the end of first-grade.
-Nearly a quarter of students were still in EL programs by the end of fifth-grade: 22% of students were in EL programs over 2,100 days.
-When examining the ordinal time in EL variable, we found a steadily-increasing rate of exit from EL up to the third year--10% of students exited before the first year, 17% between the first and second year, and 34% between the second and third year, followed by a dramatic decline from the third to the fourth year, with 6% of students exiting between years three and four and 7% exiting between years four and five of EL programming (see Figure 2).
-Right censoring was evident in the EL variable, with nearly a quarter of the students still classified as EL by the end of the fifth year.
+Examining the distribution of exit from EL programs for K-5 students (see Figure 1) revealed a multimodal pattern, with a notable exit rate at the end of second grade (about 24% of ELs exited in the last 3 months of the second-grade year).
+The next highest rate of exit was 14% for the 3 months at the end of first grade.
+Nearly one quarter of students were still in EL programs by the end of fifth grade: 22% of students were in EL programs more than 2,100 days.
+When examining the ordinal time in EL variable, we found a steadily increasing rate of exit from EL up to the third year-10% of students exited before the first year, 17% between the first and second year, and 34% between the second and third year, followed by a dramatic decline from the third to the fourth year, with 6% of students exiting between Years 3 and 4 and 7% exiting between Years 4 and 5 of EL programming (see Figure 2).
+Right censoring was evident in the EL variable, with nearly one quarter of the students still classified as EL by the end of the fifth year.